Bathtubs, Boundaries, and Sandboxes: AI Regulatory Learning under Legal Uncertainty: Boundary Objects and Negotiating Artifacts

-\textbf{Self-assessment.}\ The \textit{a priori} simplest scenario in terms of involved actors and their interactions is the conformity assessment of a high-risk AI system based on internal controls (Article 43(1)(a) and 43(2), annex VI).
-This could, for instance, be an \ac{SME} developing an AI-based software to evaluate the suitability of candidates based on their profile, qualifying as high-risk by article 6(2) and annex III of the AI Act.
-Due to its classification as high-risk, the \ac{SME} needs to demonstrate compliance with articles 8 to 27, specifically.
-Aware of the high-level legal requirements, the \ac{SME} takes a traditional software requirements engineering approach and performs the assessment iteratively across the development life cycle of their solution.
+In the compliance-oriented context of European AI governance, the abstract legal requirements, while causing legal uncertainty, create opportunities for regulatory learning through repeated assessments as providers, deployers, and other stakeholders must engage in practical coordination to align and stabilise their potentially diverging understanding.
+We see three distinct, but overlapping settings in which this boundary negotiation happens and may give rise to regulatory learning.
+First, the \textit{a priori} simplest scenario in terms of involved actors and their interactions is the conformity assessment of a high-risk AI system based on internal controls (Article 43(1)(a) and 43(2), annex VI).
+This could, for instance, be an \ac{SME} developing an AI-based software to evaluate the suitability of candidates based on their profile, qualifying as high-risk by article 6(2) and annex III of the AI Act, therefore requiring compliance with articles 8 to 27.
+In this instance, the regulatory learning would mostly remain self-contained at the micro level as the \ac{SME}, through internal stakeholder deliberation, translates the legal requirements into concrete design and assessment methodologies and metrics for the system they develop.
+As the \ac{SME} progresses through the life-cycle of its AI system, iterations of the self-assessment may yield continuous improvement of their legal understanding, as every interpretative choice made may reduce the legal uncertainty.

-The flow of this scenario, with respect to the regulatory learning process, is shown in Figure~\ref{fig:self-assessment}.
-The legal requirements represent the macro-level pressure exerted on the micro-level \ac{SME} to guarantee compliance.
-For the \ac{SME}, legal requirements such as fairness are abstract with respect to their AI system.
-Hence, this step in the process requires careful interpretation by the \ac{SME} in order to translate the legal requirements into appropriate technical requirements and a subsequent selection of corresponding assessment solutions.
-As provided for by the AI Act, said translation should be facilitated by regulatory instruments such as the harmonised standards that enable presumption with conformity.